Air Force Job: AFSC 1T2X1 Pararescue

 Training as an Air Force Pararescueman

-As you might imagine, the training for this Air Force job is thorough and extensive.
+As you might imagine, the training for Air Force Pararescueman is thorough and extensive.
 After completing basic training and Airmen's Week, you'll spend 501 days in technical school at Lackland Air Force Base in Texas.

 Your training will prepare you for parachuting and perform life-saving rescues under a variety of conditions, including combat.
 The courses you'll take include;